arixmkii/qcw/README.md

 #### `QEMU`

-Version `7.1.0` with 2 patch sets from QEMU mailing list:
+Version `7.2.0-dev` with 1 patch set from QEMU mailing list:
-* one set to enable unix domain sockets on Windows;
 * one set to enable unix domain sockets backed `-netdev`.

 Both patches have numerous reviews already and probably will move forward in the next release window.